pivilartisant/5kradio-stream-bot/README.md

 # Simple 5k radio telegram bot

-It tells listener if we are live or not.
+It tells our listeners if we are live or not.